 Business like school has a GPA.

-I’ve always believed that the fundamentals of business are pretty simple and that people complicate things.
+I’ve always believed that the fundamentals of business are simple, and that people complicate things.
 As with most issues in life, we can be our own worst enemy.
-We lose focus; get excited by the new rather than seeing things though; procrastinate on challenging yet necessary tasks we don’t like; take an optimistic rather than pragmatic approach when it comes to our finances; struggle with holding others accountable; practice avoidance when it comes to addressing difficult issues; wait until the last minute on important deadlines; neglect critical relationships; bet on the wrong people; etc.
+We lose focus; get excited by the new rather than seeing things through; procrastinate on challenging yet necessary tasks we don’t like; take an optimistic rather than pragmatic approach when it comes to our finances; struggle with holding others accountable; practice avoidance when it comes to addressing difficult issues; wait until the last minute on important deadlines; neglect critical relationships; and bet on the wrong people; etc.

 In my experience, six key fundamentals have emerged as the most important areas of focus for any business:

 - You must identify and sell to new customers

 - You must maximize revenue opportunities from existing customers

 - You must manage your operations effectively and efficiently to maximize the bottom line

 - You must first meet and then ultimately strive to exceed the expectations of your customers

 - You must recruit and retain talented employees

 - Foster a culture of innovation